GilbertArdila/node-express/info.md

   - hasOne the b table has the relationship
-  - belongsTo a table has the relationship
+  - belongsTo a table has the relationship example in customer.model